refaktor/MTL/README.md

 ##State

 I am using it for my daily todo-s for 2 years now.
 I linked it to a dropbox folder so I have it synced on all my computers, so the syncing code will be removed.
+For todo, a propper parser should be finished, then we could add propper TODO/List specific MTL commands.

 ##Few example workflows

 ###My daily routine for TODO-s

-in the morning before work
+In the morning before work:

       cd ~
       mtl daily fwd #extracts undone stuff from yesterday to todays todo, unlinks the yesterdays todo emacs 20<tab> #opens todays file for example 2013-08-23

-at the end of day (could store state in the meantime)
+At the end of day (could store state in the meantime):

       mtl store :today